bamerman/tech-writing-workshop/github-explanation.md

 Opportunity on GitHub will keep your technical writing portolio fresh and competitive.
 Dominant open-source projects gravitate to GitHub, and these projects present

 ## Discovery
-Discovery on GitHub will add interesting projects to your technical writing portfolio.
+Discovery on GitHub will make your technical writing portfolio personal and interesting.

 ## Next steps
 Get started with hosting your technical writing portfolio on GitHub with these resources: